buttonpushertv/buttonpusherKB/README.md

 # buttonpushertv-Post-Production-Keyboard-Interface
 A set of files used to create an efficient Post-Production Keyboard Interface that works for me.

- Based on the [2nd keyboard] project by TaranVH, this suite of [AutoHotKey] scripts (and a few other files) provide a framework for making efficient use of a keyboard and some other input devices for the work I do in post-production.
+ Based on the [2nd keyboard:https://github.com/TaranVH/2nd-keyboard] project by TaranVH, this suite of [AutoHotKey] scripts (and a few other files) provide a framework for making efficient use of a keyboard and some other input devices for the work I do in post-production.

  A little about me: I’m an editor with over 30 years experience in post-production.
 I got my start in linear, tape-based suites and quickly transitioned to non-linear systems as the field evolved.
 I’m a nut for tweaking the interface of my systems.
 In recent years, I’ve begun integrating custom and programmable keypads and other devices into my workflow.